hazamashoken/hazamashoken/README.md

   <b>Thanapol Liangsoonthornsit</b>
 </h1>

 Hi!
-I'm Thanapol Liangsoonthornsit, a first time FullStack Software Engineer working at SUTD SA.
+I'm Thanapol Liangsoonthornsit, a first time FullStack Software Engineer working at SUTD.
 I'm a hobbyist programmer looking to expand my arsenal of technologies I can use to conquer to world!

 <br>